Tamworth (UK Parliament constituency): Constituency profile

+Income and wealth are around average for the UK.
+The area voted strongly for Brexit in 2016.

 The constituency is convenient for all of the West Midlands conurbation and has considerable local employment.
 Workless claimants, registered jobseekers, were in November 2012 lower than the national average of 3.8%, at 2.9% of the population based on a statistical compilation by The Guardian.